natsukagami/tree-sitter-hylo/README.md

 - `type_argument_list` is not defined (used in `type_expr`).
 We give it something similar to `generics_clause`.
 - `deinit` not really used anywhere, perhaps replaced by `Deinitializable` trait.
 We highlight both.

+- `async`/`await` seems deprecated, it is commented out in the grammar.

 ## Precedences that ~seems ok

 - Selection on types doesn't work on "floating" types (e.g. `some blalala`).